Factors That Influence Food Choices

 Cooking passion and skill

-Some of us love to cook, while others do not.
+Some of us love to meal prep and cook, while others do not.
 Similarly, some of us are blessed with culinary skills, whereas others not so much.

 The greater the passion for cooking, the greater the drive to want to cook.
 And the greater the motivation, the more opportunities to develop and refine cooking skills.
 When we enjoy cooking and can do it well, we are certainly less likely to buy and eat processed, nutrient-stripped foods.